akshat3144/handwriting_autocomplete_system/REPORT.md

 This project aims to develop a **Handwriting Autocomplete System** that not only predicts the next word in a sentence but also generates that prediction in the user's unique handwriting style.
 The system integrates three major deep learning components: **Optical Character Recognition (OCR)** to understand the user's input, **Next Word Prediction (NWP)** to anticipate the user's intent, and **Handwriting Style Transfer** to render the prediction seamlessly.

-By leveraging state-of-the-art architectures like CNN-LSTMs, Transformers (GPT-2), and Generative Adversarial Networks (HiGAN+), we address the complex challenge of maintaining semantic coherence while preserving the visual authenticity of handwritten text.
+By leveraging state-of-the-art architectures like CNN-LSTMs, Transformers (GPT-2), and our novel **CrossStyloGAN**, we address the complex challenge of maintaining semantic coherence while preserving the visual authenticity of handwritten text.

 ---